What is Poetry?

 Gaynor Andrews

 Gaynor was a primary teacher for many years, teaching in schools across the UK, as well as Thailand and France.
 She now lives in the Scottish Highlands, writing educational resources by day and stories and poems by night.
 Gaynor loves the rhythm of language and she has a particular passion for rhyme.
-Her poetry has appeared in the Caterpillar magazine and her debut, rhyming picture book will be published in 2023/24.
+Her debut rhyming picture book, Pandora and the Story Forge, published by Rocket Bird Books 9/24, celebrates the power of words and the magic of stories.